MarcusHSmith/marcusmth/content/blog/how-to-code-review.md

 - [ ] Delegate functions are written in the format of `viewControllerDidRequestCreate`
 - [ ] For constant values in a list, use private enum
 - [ ] Use `weak` references to avoid retention cycles
+- [ ] Underlying asset names should reflex the public asset name

 **Web Development Concepts**

 - [ ] Use a QueryBuilder when possible when updating the database
-- [ ] Scripts with large datasets should have safegaurds like sleeps to ensure the database/server don't get whacked
+- [ ] Scripts with large datasets should have safeguards like sleeps to ensure the database/server don't get whacked
 - [ ] All async functions are called with `await`
 - [ ] Use `const` variables whenever possible
 - [ ] `let` is code smell, there is enough functional constructs to avoid `let`